Chapmip/micropython-stm32-examples/README.md

 ### `c5.timer_capture()`

-Set up Timer 2 to run autonomously with a 1.0 second output compare period, with the compare match toggling the state of the external PA0 output automatically, and Timer 3 to run in input capture mode on the linked external input PC6, measuring the times at which changes occur and displaying the intervals
+Set up Timer 2 to run autonomously with a 1.0 second output compare period, with the compare match toggling the state of the external PA0 output automatically, and Timer 3 to run in input capture mode on the linked external input PC6, measuring the times at which changes occur and displaying the intervals.

 ### `c5.timer_pwm()`

-Sets up Timer 2 to provide a PWM output to the external PA0 output, varying the brightness of the external LED according to the inputted percentage value
+Sets up Timer 2 to provide a PWM output to the external PA0 output, varying the brightness of the external LED according to the inputted percentage value.

 ## [`c6.py`](/c6.py) — Interrupts